2016UofMECEG16/HCEapp/CardEmulation_V9/README.md

 ## Card is the activated E-Pass ##

-- Initially, when the is first opened, the card is assumed to be the active E-Pass.
+- (Initially, when the is first opened, the card is assumed to be the active E-Pass)

+- This is the instance when the active E-Pass is the card

   ### Activating the smartphone and deactivating the card ###